Nicaragua – known for the large number of lakes, volcanoes & architecture.

 Unfortunately, you cannot use your Airalo Nicarcell, Holafly Nicaragua, or Nomad Nicaragua eSIMs in any country than Nicaragua.

-However, Holafly has an eSIM covering the popular travel destinations in Central- and South America, including Nicaragua.
+However, Airalo has a new eSIM covering popular travel destinations in Central- and South America.

-I highly recommend going with the Holafly South America eSIM, which also covers parts of Central America, if you plan on visiting multiple countries in the Americas, as you will save a lot of money when you do so.
+I highly recommend going with the Airalo Latamlink eSIM, which covers almost all of Central- and South America, if you plan on visiting multiple countries in the Americas, as you will save a lot of money when you do so.

 Overview of the Best eSIMs for Nicaragua (Airalo vs. Holafly vs. Nomad)